16 Best Gaming Headsets for 2019

 But in practical terms, most gamers won’t notice a great difference.
 If you hear hissing or crackling through your traditional aux cable, optical can fix that.
 Otherwise, it’s not really an issue.
 And since optical ports are far rarer than 3.5mm ports, it’s unlikely to be an issue for most gamers in the first place.

 The more modern features a headset has the better, right?
 Not necessarily.
-Wireless headsets can offer a significant amount of convenience that their wired counterparts don’t, but that doesn’t mean that they’re objectively better.
+The best wireless headsets can offer a significant amount of convenience that their wired counterparts don’t, but that doesn’t mean that they’re objectively better.
 If you’re an XBox One or Nintendo Switch gamer, for instance, a wireless headset won’t do you much good, and if you play on multiple systems, you need to ask yourself if it’s worth buying more than one peripheral for the sake of convenience.
 On the other hand, many options have detachable boom mics, and a wireless option is a huge convenience if you want your set to double as a pair of headphones for your daily commute or jog.

 3.5mm jacks also generally offer better sound performance because of the lag involved in Bluetooth signals.
 All of the wireless headsets on our list offer pretty solid performance, and none but the most serious audiophiles are likely to notice the difference in quality between a wired and wireless headset, but you’ll definitely want to look for an option with the lowest latency if you consider yourself a serious gamer.